spacemanspiff2007/HABApp/readme.md

 Create a python file in the rules directory (see _config.yml_) This rule will automatically be reloaded when the file changes.

+There are several working examples in [the conf folder](https://github.com/spacemanspiff2007/HABApp/tree/master/conf/rules)

 A simple rule could look like this
 ```python
 import HABApp